mavenlink/brainstem/README.md

 * `brainstem_model_name` which is inferred from your controller name or settable with `self.brainstem_model_name = :thing`.
 * `brainstem_present` and `brainstem_present_object` for presenting a scope of models or a single model.
 * `brainstem_model_error` and `brainstem_system_error` for presenting model and system error messages.
+* Various methods for auto-documentation of your API.

 ### Controller Best Practices